T4 Test | What is a t4 test (thyroid disease)?

 Unfortunately, the “free” in free T4 does not refer to the cost of the test.
 When your body produces T4, the T4 needs help being transported around the body.
 Free T4 is just T4 that simply hasn’t found (bound to) a vehicle (the protein: thyroxine-binding globulin TBG) that transports them around the body.
 High fT4 indicates that your body is producing a high amount of T4 because there is way more T4 than your body can handle – i.e., not enough TBG to carry around T4.

-When we talk about T4 test, we are talking about total T4: bound T4 and free T4.
+When we talk about T4 we are talking about total T4: bound T4 and free T4.
 A total T4 test may also be referred to as just a “T4 Test” or “thyroxine test”.

 WHAT IF T4 Levels Are low Or High?